pavop02/shadowsocks-win-starter/README.md

 # Shadowsocks Windows Starter

-A simple and reliable way to run Outline VPN (shadowsocks) on Windows with just a double-click without heavy, complicated GUI clients.
-No installations are needed
+A simple and reliable way to launch Outline VPN (shadowsocks) on Windows with just a double-click.

+No heavy, complicated GUI clients or any installations are needed.

 ## What it does